DioxusLabs/dioxus/docs/guide/src/README.md

 The Dioxus API and patterns closely resemble React - if this guide is lacking in any general concept or an error message is confusing, we recommend substituting "React" for "Dioxus" in your web search terms.
 A major goal of Dioxus is to provide a familiar toolkit for UI in Rust, so we've chosen to follow in the footsteps of popular UI frameworks (React, Redux, etc) - if you know React, then you already know Dioxus.
 If you don't know either, this guide will still help you!

+> This is introduction book!
+For advanced topics, check out the [Reference Guide]() instead.

 ### Web Support
 ---